 Given Polynomial, p(x)=x2–x–2

-Thus, -1 and 2 are zeros of the given polynomial.
+Thus, -1 and 2 are zeroes of the given polynomial.

 The division is the process of splitting a quantity into equal amounts.
 In terms of mathematics, the process of repeated subtraction or the reverse operation of multiplication is termed as division.
 For example, when 20 is divided by 4 we get 5 as the result since 4 is subtracted 5 times from 20.

 The four basic operations viz. addition, subtraction, multiplication and division can also be performed on algebraic expressions.
-Let us discuss dividing polynomials and algebraic expressions.
+Let us understand the process and different methods of dividing polynomials and algebraic expressions.

 Types of Polynomial Division